yifeishi/yifeishi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Fellow in Chemical Engineering @ <a href='https://www.cmu.edu'>Carnegie Mellon University</a>.
+subtitle: Associate Professor in Computer Science @ National University of Defense Technology.

 profile:
   align: right